EmbeddedEnterprises/cmake-ts/README.md

       "arch": "x64", // x64, x86 should work
       "runtime": "electron", // node or electron
-      "runtimeVersion": "4.0.1", // Version of the runtime which it is built "toolchainFile": "/windows.cmake" // CMake Toolchain file to use for crosscompiling }, // more build configurations...
+      "runtimeVersion": "4.0.1", // Version of the runtime which it is built "toolchainFile": "/windows.cmake" // CMake Toolchain file to use for crosscompiling, "CMakeOptions": [ //Same syntax as for the globalCMakeOptions {
+          "name": "MY_CMAKE_OPTION",
+          "value": "my_value",
+        }
+      ]
+    }, // more build configurations...
     {
       "os": "linux", // win32, linux and darwin are supported